RajaMuhammadAwais/CyberScout/replit.md

 This is a high-performance automated OSINT (Open Source Intelligence) reconnaissance tool designed for cybersecurity professionals, threat hunters, red teamers, and bug bounty researchers.
 The tool automates the collection of publicly available intelligence across multiple vectors including DNS enumeration, breach checking, Google dorking, and social media reconnaissance.

 The tool is built with a Python-based web interface and CLI, featuring async/concurrent processing for maximum performance.
-It aims to rival existing industry tools like SpiderFoot, Recon-ng, theHarvester, and Amass while addressing their limitations through better concurrency, modularity, and user experience.
+It rivals existing industry tools like SpiderFoot, Recon-ng, theHarvester, and Amass while addressing their limitations through better concurrency, modularity, and user experience.

+**Current Status**: Fully functional with both CLI and web interfaces deployed and tested.
+The tool successfully performs multi-vector reconnaissance with real-time monitoring capabilities.

 ## System Architecture